whatsupdan/ESRGAN/README.md

 To change the tile size for the split/merge functionality, use the `--tile_size` argument

-To set your textures to seamless, use the `--seamless` flag
+To set your textures to seamless, use the `--seamless` flag.
+For mirrored seamless, use the `--mirror` flag.

 To chain models, simply put one model name after another with a `>` in between (you can also use `+` if using bash to avoid issues), such as `1xDeJpeg.pth>4xESRGAN.pth` **note: To use model chaining, model names must be the complete full name without the path included, and the models must be present in your `/models` folder.
 You can still use full model paths to upscale with a single model.**